Wildlife management volunteer opportunities

-If you or your organization are interested in adopting a fish or wildlife area, please review the application form and contact the assistant public lands specialist to get started.
+If you or your organization are interested in adopting a fish or wildlife area, please apply via fillable PDF and contact the assistant public lands specialist to get started.
 They will work with you and the property manager to create the best fit for your group or organization.
 By adopting a fish or wildlife area, volunteers agree to a minimum of 100 hours over at least three workdays or a financial donation of $3,000 per year.
 Agreements run for three years with the option to renew.
 The DNR will also provide necessary training and equipment if it falls within the parameters of the agreed activities.
 Partner efforts will be recognized through property signage and social media outreach.

 Adoptable properties include:

 |1) Rat River Wildlife Area - Winnebago County Sheriff's Office||22) George W. Mead Wildlife Area - Wisconsin Waterfowl Association|

 |2) Vernon Marsh Wildlife Area - Pheasants Forever, Southeast Wisconsin and Jefferson County Chapter||23) Glacial Habitat Restoration Area - Fox and Basel-Nicolet/Snyder Properties - Pheasants Forever, Fox River Valley|

 |3) Manion Wildlife Area - UW-River Falls Resource Management Club||24) Buena Vista Wildlife Area - UW-Stevens Point Wildlife Society|